UserStudios1/Spotify-Website-Clone/README.md

 # Spotify Clone Website
-This project is a clone of the spotify website.
+This project is a clone of the Spotify Website FRONTEND ONLY.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).